Welcome to

 {{*.txt}}

-However, to use this pattern with rclone, you need to remove the nested curly braces, so it becomes:
+However, using this pattern with rclone requires removing the nested curly braces, so it becomes:

 {*.txt}